Quantile Transfer for Reliable Operating Point Selection in Visual Place Recognition: Methodology

 \subsection{Quantile-based Threshold Transfer}

-The key insight is that while absolute similarity scores vary across environments due to descriptor scaling and environmental factors, the relative ordering of similarities tends to be more stable.
+The key insight is that while absolute similarity scores vary across environments due to descriptor scaling and environmental factors, the relative ordering of similarities is more stable.
 By expressing thresholds as quantiles, i.e.~positions within the similarity distribution, we capture this relative structure and enable robust transfer across different environments.

-For each adapted calibration set $C_k^*$, we compute the precision–recall curve using $GT_k^*$ and extract the threshold $MT_k$ that maximises recall subject to a user-specified minimum precision $\pi^* \in [0,1]$.
-Concretely, for each subset $C_j^*$ we evaluate candidate thresholds and retain the one with the highest recall while ensuring that the achieved precision $\pi \geq \pi^*$.
+For each adapted calibration subset $C_k^*$, we compute the precision–recall curve using $GT_k^*$ and extract the matching threshold $\theta$ that maximizes recall subject to a predefined precision $\tau \in [0,1]$.
+Concretely, for each subset $C_k^*$ we evaluate candidate thresholds and retain the one (i.e., $\theta_k$) with the highest recall while ensuring that the achieved precision $\tau^* \geq \tau$ (such that $\tau$ = 1.0 or 100\%).

-Since absolute thresholds vary across calibration and deployment distributions, we instead express thresholds as \textit{quantiles} $\{Q_k\}$ within their calibration distribution:

-Here $\Pr$ denotes the empirical probability (i.e. the fraction of scores).
+Since absolute thresholds vary across calibration and deployment distributions, we instead express each subset's threshold $\theta_k$ as a \textit{quantile} $q_k$ within its calibration distribution: $q_k = \Pr \big[ C_k^* \leq \theta_k \big]$.
+Here, $\Pr$ denotes the empirical probability (i.e. the fraction of scores).
 Intuitively, this converts an absolute similarity threshold into a relative position within the calibration distribution, making it transferable to other distributions with different scales.

-The quantiles $\{Q_k\}$ then serve as transferable parameters from the calibration set to the validation set.
-To transfer thresholds to deployment, we apply the same quantile $Q_k$ to the deployment score distribution $S_{val}$.
-The empirical quantile function $F_{S_{val}}^{-1}$ is obtained by sorting all scores in $S_{val}$ and interpolating if necessary.
-Given a quantile $Q_k$, the deployment threshold is then
+The quantiles $\{q_k\}$ then serve as transferable parameters from the calibration set to the validation set.
+To transfer thresholds to deployment, we apply a quantile $q_k$ to the deployment similarity distribution $S^{val}$.
+The empirical quantile function $F_{S^{val}}^{-1}$ is obtained by sorting all similarity scores in $S^{val}$ and interpolating if necessary.
+Given a quantile $q_k$, the deployment threshold is then

-which corresponds to the score at the $Q_k$-th percentile of $S_{val}$.
+which corresponds to the similarity score at the $q_k$-th quantile of $S^{val}$.
 This procedure ensures that thresholds retain their relative position in the score distribution when transferred from calibration to deployment.

-By sweeping over $\{Q_k\}$, we recover a family of candidate thresholds for deployment that are independent of the absolute similarity score scales.